shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Your attacks don’t deal damage.
 -   Your spells don’t deal damage, don’t heal, don’t grant temporary hp, can’t kill a creature, and can’t revive a creature.

-The duration of this effect is equal to your Spell Duration.

-You may spend 1 AP to dismiss this effect.
+### This effect is bound by your Spell Duration and Tether Range, and requires sustaining like a normal spell.

 ### Level 6 Subclass Features